 The most significant risk of otitis is in dogs with floppy ears.
 It is due to the ears’ poor ventilation and the narrow ear canals.
 In such dogs, it is crucial to pay special attention to ear hygiene and sift through the ears regularly to catch any symptoms as early as possible.

 As a dog parent, you know that communication in dogs is very subtle.
 Often people fail to interpret it correctly; hence unpleasant situations arise.
 “Shaking off” by a dog usually occurs after a stressful situation.
 The dog wants to get rid of the excess stress in this way.
 It is similar to scratching.
 It is another signal sent out by the dog that they are not comfortable at the moment.
+You should pay attention to other body language cues that your dog is giving off, such as licking their lips, pacing, or avoiding eye contact.
+These are all signs that your dog is feeling stressed or anxious.
+If you notice any of these symptoms, it is recommended that you consult with a dog behavior specialist who can help you understand your pet’s behavior and make recommendations to improve their well-being.

 Of course, these signals should be considered according to the context.
 For example, a dog returning from a walk in the rain will shake themselves off to get rid of raindrops.
 Still, they may also scratch themselves because it’s itchy.
 It is why it is so essential to observe your dog and analyze specific situations.
 Unlike health grounds, stress signals only occur in particular situations, not constantly.